Mega Man Legends 3: Cancellation

 On July 18, 2011, Capcom officially announced that production on Mega Man Legends 3 was cancelled.
 Capcom also announced that neither a full game nor Mega Man Legends 3: Prototype Version would be released.
 In replies to fans two days later, Capcom's UK Twitter account appeared to blame lack of fan involvement for the game's cancellation.
 Capcom UK later apologized for the original wording and clarified that the tweets referred to the lack of interaction in the Development Rooms that Capcom created to help the game's development, not to the fans "who have been nothing but supportive".
-The game's programming director, Yoshiyuki Fujikawa, encouraged fans to continue showing their interest in Mega Man Legends 3.
+Capcom shut down the Japanese Development Room one month after the initial announcement, but initially stated the North American Development Room would remain open indefinitely; it was later closed in 2020.
+Many of their contents have been archived by the fans.

 CyberConnect2 CEO Hiroshi Matsuyama—who was working with Capcom on Asura's Wrath at the time—stated he would like to develop Mega Man Legends 3 as he was disappointed in the game's cancellation.
 Inafune also expressed disappointment with this decision and offered Capcom to complete it with his own team, despite having left the company.
 Capcom refused Inafune's offer.
 In 2014, Inafune again stated he would like to finish Mega Man Legends 3 if given the chance.

-In the aftermath of the cancellation, fans created a Facebook group titled "100,000 Strong for Bringing Back Mega Man Legends 3", aiming to get Capcom to resume development of the game.
+In the aftermath of the cancellation, the game's programming director, Yoshiyuki Fujikawa, encouraged fans to continue showing their interest in Mega Man Legends 3.
+Fans created a Facebook group titled "100,000 Strong for Bringing Back Mega Man Legends 3", aiming to get Capcom to resume development of the game.
 The group was covered considerably on popular gaming sites, including Destructoid, Joystiq, and GoNintendo.
 The group reached its goal of 100,000 members on April 25, 2012.
 By January 2013, two fans developed a browser-based fangame which recreated content from the Servbot mission in the cancelled game's prototype version.

 In August 2016, over five years after the game's cancellation, the Facebook group released a documentary about the history of the game's development.
-In a 2018 interview with Game Informer, Mega Man 11 director Koji Oda said that he's "well aware that there is a voice out there that wants something new for games like Mega Man Legends and Battle Network."
+In a 2018 interview with Game Informer, Mega Man 11 director Koji Oda said that he's "well aware that there is a voice out there that wants something new for games like Mega Man Legends and Battle Network".
 On June 9, 2020, composer Makoto Tomozawa made a tweet to gauge fan interest in crowdfunding activities for the game.